-- 24.1 Facilitate the delivery of well-planned rural residential housing areas by: - identifying new rural residential areas in a local growth management strategy or rural residential land release strategy endorsed by the Department of Planning and Environment; and - ensure that such proposals are consistent with the Settlement Planning Guidelines: Mid and Far North Coast Regional Strategies (2007) or land release criteria (once finalised). - 24.2 Enable sustainable use of the region's sensitive coastal strip by ensuring new rural residential areas are located outside the coastal strip, unless already identified in a local growth management strategy or rural residential land release strategy endorsed by the Department of Planning and Environment.
+- 24.1 Facilitate the delivery of well-planned rural residential housing areas by: - identifying new rural residential areas in a local growth management strategy or rural residential land release strategy endorsed by the Department of Planning and Environment: and - ensure that such proposals are consistent with the Settlement Planning Guidelines: Mid and Far North Coast Regional Strategies (2007) or land release criteria (once finalised). - 24.2 Enable sustainable use of the region's sensitive coastal strip by ensuring new rural residential areas are located outside the coastal strip, unless already identified in a local growth management strategy or rural residential land release strategy endorsed by the Department of Planning and Environment.

 The current NCRP does not explicitly oppose detached rural dual occupancy.
 Rather, it follows the SEPP (Rural Lands) 2008 approach that in planning for rural lands, local controls should be consistent with any applicable regional strategy or any applicable local strategy endorsed by the Department of Planning and Environment.
-There is also an emphasis that rural housing needs to avoid conflict with agriculture, horticulture and other natural resource areas such as extractive resources.

-The special provisions included in this planning proposal are aimed at preventing conflict with agriculture, horticulture and rural industries by requiring a significant setback for dual occupancy dwellings from property boundaries.
-It also requires the second dwelling to be located close to the principal dwelling, and have a shared driveway.
+The special provisions included in this planning proposal require the second dwelling to be located close to the principal dwelling, and have a shared driveway.
 These controls are further explained in the DCP provisions.
-If properly applied, these controls should allow detached dual occupancy on some rural land while not impairing the use of the subject land or adjacent land for a range of permitted rural uses.
+If properly applied, these controls should allow detached dual occupancy on some rural land while not impairing the use of the subject land for a range of permitted rural uses.